-5. Within RMS, in the Person Profile, click on Research Outputs
+5. Within RMS, in the Person Profile, select Research Outputs

 6. Click on the Populate from ORCiD button.

-7. The research outputs that have been imported should then display grouped by the output category.
+7. Tick the "import all sources ..." option, otherwise only the preferred source record will upload.
+The research outputs that have been imported should then display grouped by the output category.
 Review the citations that have been imported.
+Click Populate

 8. Check that the output categories are correct.
 They can be changed within RMS by clicking on the Manage Research Output Additional Details, select the appropriate category then Save

-9. To then add the research outputs to the application, go to section D19.
+10. To then add the research outputs to the application, go to section F19.
 To import the outputs, click on the Search button, and select the sources from the All Sources tab.

-Important information re the DP20 round and your research outputs (extracted from Discovery Projects Instructions to applicants for funding commencing in 2020).
+Important information re your research outputs (extracted from Discovery Projects Instructions to applicants for funding commencing in 2021).
 Please note that the same rules apply for Linkage Project applicants.

 Q. Why do my citations have strange characters displaying in the reference?

 A. RMS may not correctly render some characters.
-See the User Guide for more informaiton.
+See the User Guide for more information